NAME¶

 start of the pod.
 If the volume was previously relabeled with the

-moved into the volume, then the labels can be manually change with the
+moved into the volume, then the labels can be manually changed with the

 Note: Do not relabel system files and directories.
 Relabeling system content might cause other confined services on the machine to fail.
 For these types of containers we recommend disabling SELinux separation.
 The option --security-opt label=disable disables SELinux separation for the pod.
 For example if a user wanted to volume mount their entire home directory into a pod, they need to disable SELinux separation.